Archive for the ‘emergency dentist’ Category

 26. I don’t like feeling confined or not in control: Low Moderate High Don’t know

-Again, please keep in mind that your emergency dentist in Columbus Ohio may or may not have time to use this tool.
-It is suggested that when you call for an appointment, that you notify staff that you are concerned or experience dental anxiety.
-If you decide to take this assessment, be prepared to discuss with your dentist to ensure the best possible care.
+Keep in mind that your emergency dentist in Columbus Ohio may or may not have time to use this tool.
+It is suggested that when you call for an appointment, that you notify staff at Easton Dental that you are concerned or experience dental anxiety.
+If you decide to take this assessment, be prepared to discuss with Dr. Gilmer to ensure the best possible care.